openziti-test-kitchen/ansible-paramikoz-demo/README.md

 Enter ParamikoZ, Python SSH with built-in OpenZiti!

-> If we cannot pass over the mountain, let us go under it
+> *If we cannot pass over the mountain, let us go under it* -Gimli, son of Gloin

-*Gimli, son of Gloin*

 ## The Bird's Eye View